digitalwannabe/collectiveDynamics/README.md

 <h1>To use the tool</h1>

-* Download zip below OR clone/download repo and navigate to *demo* folder
+* Download this zip OR clone/download repo and navigate to *demo* folder
-* Unpack zip and run collectiveDynamics.exe
+* Unpack zip and run collectiveDynamics.exe.
+Note I have not signed the tool yet, a warning may show up.
 * To reset a slider click it using your mouse wheel
 * In order to use custom initial positions and velocities:
   * Create a \*.csv file (e.g. using Excel or python) with 3 values (X,Y,Z) per row, separated by a comma (see /assets/initialPositions.csv as an example)